datenanfragen/data/README.md

 Finally, the `supervisory-authorities` folder contains data on supervisory data protection authorities.
 They are structured similarly to the company records, following the schema in the `schema-supervisory-authorities.json` file.

 ## Data format guidelines and resources (for company records)

+### Companies we are interested in

+We are only interested in [companies that the GDPR applies to](https://www.datarequests.org/blog/gdpr-territorial-scope/).
+In practice, that means that the company either has to have an establishment in an EU country or the company has to deliberately process the data of people in the EU.

 ### Data sources